The Assembly

 interest in military matters.

-On Richard's death Philip backed the barons of Anjou who had declared in favor
+On Richard's death Philip backed the barons of Anjou who had declared in

-French King aiming to capture Normandy and to replace John by Arthur in the
+the French King aiming to capture Normandy and to replace John by Arthur in

-other continental lands of the Anglo-Norman Empire.
+the other continental lands of the Anglo-Norman Empire.
 By a brilliant stroke

 John captured Arthur and a number of his supporters.
 But he never held the